American Express Centurion Lounge Guide

 Las Vegas McCarran/Harry Reid International Airport (LAS)

-Location: Concourse D (across from Gate D1)
+Location: Concourse D (across from Gate D1).
+Accessible from Terminal 1 or 3.

 This first-ever Centurion Lounge underwent expansion in 2021, going from 9,000 to 13,400 square feet.
 There’s a soundproofed family room and a conference space, as well as copious amounts of seating for lounging, semi-private working, and dining.
 Upscale comfort-food cuisine is by Vegas chef Kim Canteenwalla (Honey Salt, Andiron Steak & Sea), and rather than the Franke coffee machines found in most Centurion Lounges, this outpost uses an arguably swankier Eversys SA setup.